successfully-failed/boxwork/README.md

 to appeal to non-programmers.

-The main idea behind the Boxguage is that user instead of coding with functions and self made classes uses special objects (boxes) with predefined internal methods, that modify given input and generate output.
+The main idea behind the Boxguage is that user, instead of coding with functions and self made classes, uses special objects (boxes) with predefined internal methods, that modify given input and generate output.